derJD/ansible-openstack-wrapper/README.md

 If you need persistant (boot)volumes you can do that by the 'size' parameter. (size in GB).
 Furthermore you can add groups to instances.
 These groups will be used as ansible hostgroups.

 > Instances will be split accross Zones.
-For that reason instance-names must be suffixed with two digit numbers.
+For that reason instance-names must contain numbers.
+> You can configure the number of availability zones by setting os_az_count (defaults to 2).

 ```
 os_srvs: